tasket/wyng-backup/README.md

 ### Troubleshooting notes

+* Since 04alpha3, Wyng may appear at first to not recognize older alpha archives.
+This is because Wyng no longer adds '/wyng.backup040/default' to the `--dest` path.
+To access the archives simply add those two dirs to the end of your `--dest` URLs.
+Alternately, you can rename those subdirs to a single dir of your choosing.

 * Backup sessions shown in `list` output may be seemingly (but not actually) out of order if the system's local time shifts